rqlite/rqlite/README.md

  * SQLite commands such as `.schema` are not handled.
  * Using `PRAGMA` directives has not been tested either.
  * The supported types are those supported by [go-sqlite3](http://godoc.org/github.com/mattn/go-sqlite3).
+ * This is new software, so it goes without saying it has bugs.